Consequences of GDPR for bloggers and how to comply with that privacy regulation has been a hot topic since the GDPR went into effect on may 25, 2018.

 These emails that you’re allowed to send are another way that you can try to convince your readers to join your email list.
 In the email that is delivering the freebie, you can outline a few important points about how much value you provide to your email list members, and how you love to send helpful content to help their businesses grow.

 Then just like before, include a link for them to click on if they give consent to be in your email list.
-Track this link, and assign a tag as GDPR_Consent.
+Track this link, and assign a tag as GDPR_Consent or whatever tag or custom field you designated to indicate that consent was given.
 If your reader does not give consent, then at this point the best and safest course of action will be to deliver the freebie, follow up, then delete the contact permanently.
 You don’t want to send them emails accidentally.

 If all else fails, you can always go back to the way things were before.

-Asking someone to sign up for you newsletter, and them doing so is compliant with GDPR laws.
+Asking someone to sign up for your newsletter, and them doing so is compliant with GDPR laws.